A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts

 Alkanes have only single bonds between carbon atoms.
 They are saturated hydrocarbons, meaning they have all the hydrogen atoms they can hold.
-Alkanes are nonpolar molecules and are therefore not very reactive.
+Alkanes are generally nonpolar molecules and are therefore relatively unreactive.
+They primarily undergo combustion and halogenation reactions.

 Alkynes have one or more triple bonds between carbon atoms.
-They are also unsaturated hydrocarbons and are even more reactive than alkenes.
+They are also unsaturated hydrocarbons and are even more reactive than alkenes due to the presence of the triple bond.
+Similar to alkenes, they undergo addition reactions, often requiring more steps to fully saturate the molecule.

 The general formula for alkanes is CnH2n+2.
 The general formula for alkenes is CnH2n.
 The general formula for alkynes is CnH2n-2.

 Alkanes, alkenes, and alkynes are all important compounds in organic chemistry.
-They are used as fuels, solvents, and starting materials for other organic compounds.
+They are used as fuels, solvents, and starting materials for the synthesis of many other organic compounds.
+Their different reactivities allow for a wide range of chemical transformations and applications.

 Experiment: Distinguishing Alkanes, Alkenes, and Alkynes